Skip to main content

 These categories help you understand whether AI providers are citing authoritative sources, user-generated content, or your competitors’ sites when answering prompts related to your brand.

-Using sources data
+Using sources data to improve your strategy

 Sources data helps you answer questions like: